 BC CommA 2018

-HIM, in partnership the with Community-Based Research Centre (CBRC) and Men’s Health Initiative (MHI), co-sponsored 13 community members to attend 2018’s Gay Men’s Health Summit.
+HIM, in partnership the with Community-Based Research Centre (CBRC) and Men’s Health Initiative (MHI), co-sponsored 13 community members to attend 2018’s The Summit (formerly known as Gay men’s health summit).
 During their stay in Vancouver, the Community Advocates participated in a number of mingling lunches and dinners where they networked and exchanged their experiences and stories.
 This included a dinner at La Casita after the first day of Summit where they relaxed and had a chance to get to know each other better, and a working lunch at the Summit where they shared ideas on how to advocate for the health of their queer communities.

 On the Saturday after the Summit, the participants gathered at HIM on Davie for a debriefing session, and to receive a tour of the office and the Health Centre from Hans Bosgoed, the Associate Director, Clinical Services.
 Visiting the health centre and learning about its operations proved to be very interesting for the participants.
 A number of the participants got in touch with HIM to discuss implementing, lobbying for, or improving similar already-existing services in their home communities.